-Also in April, the publishers of this blog released the 2015 Update of their White Paper on minimizing the risks of independent contractor misclassification.
+Also in April, the publisher of this blog released the 2015 Update of his White Paper on minimizing the risks of independent contractor misclassification.
 The White Paper can be found on this site by clicking here or by accessing our “Resources/Links” on the side and/or the top of this page.

 In the Courts (5 cases)